History of the oil shale industry in the United States: The first western oil shale boom

-The shale oil business is ruined by cheap petroleum
+Shale oil industry and cheap petroleum

 The high price of petroleum encouraged intensified exploration in the US and elsewhere, and eventually resulted in the discovery of large new petroleum deposits.
 American oil production surged in the early 1920s, particularly in north Texas and the Los Angeles Basin in California, driving down both imports and the price of oil.
 A barrel of oil in the Midcontinent region lost almost two-thirds of its value, falling from US$3.50 at the start of 1921, to US$1.25 at year-end.
 Imported oil peaked at 127 million barrels in 1923, then dropped by more than half, to 62 million in 1925.

 The drop in oil price, and the increased production from new fields, put a damper on speculation that the US was about to run out of oil.
 Oil shale could not economically compete with petroleum priced below US$2 per barrel, especially given that the productive shale areas were far from major petroleum markets.
 Cheap petroleum prices had driven oil shale out of business.